huggingface/blog/introduction-to-ggml.md

 This article has provided an introductory overview of ggml, covering the key concepts, a simple usage example, and an example using a backend.
 While we've covered the basics, there is much more to explore when it comes to ggml.

-In upcoming articles, we'll dive deeper into other ggml-related subjects, such as the GGMF format, quantization, and how the different backends are organized and utilized.
+In upcoming articles, we'll dive deeper into other ggml-related subjects, such as the GGUF format, quantization, and how the different backends are organized and utilized.
 Additionally, you can visit the [ggml examples directory](https://github.com/ggerganov/ggml/tree/master/examples) to see more advanced use cases and sample code.
 Stay tuned for more ggml content in the future!